Most Highly Credentialed and Experienced Instructors in the Profession Today

 Now as a therapist she integrates her movement background with her anatomy training to provide therapeutic relief.
 One of her areas of focus is myofascial release, which manipulates the fascia to encourage increased movement and release throughout the body.
-Yvonne also has accreditations with Trimesters for prenatal massage and has recently been welcome back to instruct at CCMH as a clinic supervisor.
+Yvonne also has accreditations with Trimesters for prenatal massage and is back at CCMH as a clinic supervisor and teaching assistant.

 Asha currently provides student instruction at Covenant House and is also a student clinic supervisor.
 She loves working with students and is honored to be part of the CCMH faculty.

-Maria is a Registered Massage Therapist that graduated from CCMH.
+Maria is a Registered Massage Therapist that graduated from Canadian College of Massage and Hydrotherapy.
 Before entering into massage therapy school, Maria completed her Bachelor of Science in Biology at Queens University.
 Throughout her studies, Maria always had a keen interest in anatomy and the human body.
 After completing her degree, Maria was introduced to the world of manual therapy.

-Maria’s interest and knowledge in human anatomy is what comes through to her clients during treatments.
-Maria currently works at a wellness clinic treating many musculoskeletal injuries.
+Maria currently teaches Gross Anatomy & Palpation and Neuroanatomy & Pathophysiology 1 and 2.
+Maria’s interest and knowledge in human anatomy is what comes through to her patients during treatments.
+She has a full time practice out of her home treating many musculoskeletal injuries.
 She is thrilled to have the opportunity to share her knowledge with the students of CCMH.

-Filippo Perzia, RMT Filippo graduated for CCMH with honours in 2005.
+Filippo graduated from CCMH with honours in 2005.
 His passion for massage therapy started at a young age and continues to grow with each passing year.
 Filippo works at a multi-disciplinary clinic where he treats a variety of conditions from plantar fasciitis, rotator cuff injuries, pre and post event sport treatments, low back tightness all using a proactive approach with his clients.